 You may provide volunteer services in the Puerto Rico Manatee Conservation Center as a recurrent volunteer, an intern, or a community service collaborator, or for scouting project, research or work experience purposes during a short term period, subject to the Center’s approval of the volunteering services application.
 Thus, a variety of volunteer service options are available to suit your needs.
 For those whose time availability is limited, you may consider volunteering for work experience purposes.
 You may browse the Center’s website, manatipr.org, for details about the volunteer programs.

 Also, tours in the Puerto Rico Manatee Conservation Center are available, subject to prior reservation.
 During these tours, locals and travelers meet the rescued manatees and learn about the Center’s programs such as the Rehabilitation and Veterinary Care Program (e.g.: manatees’ diet plan, vitamins), the Tanks, Filters and Water Quality Program, the Rescue and Stranding Response Program, and the Manatees’ Population Research Program (e.g.: manatees’ monitoring through radio transmitters).
-The tour for adults and 10-year-old+ kids lasts around one hour and a half while that for younger kids (3- 9 years old) lasts around 45 minutes.
+The tour for adults and 10-year-old+ kids lasts around one and a half hour while that for younger kids (3-9 years olds) lasts around 45 minutes.

 Those interested in volunteering at the Puerto Rico Manatee Conservation Center may send an email to firstname.lastname@example.org .
 Those who desire to schedule a tour may send an email to email@example.com .
 T.: 787-400-2782, 787-279-1912, ext.
 2070.
 W: www.manatipr.org

 Note: Tamara Alejandro, Coordinator of the Rehabilitation and Veterinary Care Program, P.R.
 Manatee Conservation Center, appears in some of the article’s photographs.
-Photographs and videos were taken under the Puerto Rico Manatee Conservation Center’s authorization, as applicable (under the authority of USFWS Permit # MA231088 and/or PRDNER CSN LOA 2014-2019 and/or PRDNER Endangered Species Scientific Permit).
+Photographs and videos were taken under the Puerto Rico Manatee Conservation Center’s authorization, as applicable (under the authority of USFWS Permits # MA231088 and/or MA791721, and PRDNER CSN LOA 2014-2019 and/or PRDNER Endangered Species Scientific Permit).